Slow and steady wins the race, but the world is dominated by get rich quick-types.

 Being honest is the only way not to hate yourself.

-Be comfortable with slow progress.
+Be comfortable with occasionally slow progress.
 Be comfortable with failure.
 Be comfortable in your talents.
 If you lack talents, learn them.
-Most importantly, tell people the things that need to be told, not the things they want to hear.
-The latter only leads to bullying under the guise of cooperation.
+Most importantly, tell people the things that need to be told, not things that they want to hear.
+The latter only leads to a form of bullying under the guise of cooperation.

 I’ll leave you with this quote from a book all about the value of honesty, integrity and skill in the workforce.